Debt bondage in India: Inequality

 Although debt bondage is outlawed in India, many Indians especially from developing communities do not receive education about their rights.
 The development of technology for agriculture in India varies from state to state.
 Thus, many landowners rely on Indians and migrants for cheap labor.
 Additionally, many industries, such as the gem-cutting industry, tend to have a high frequency of child laborers.
 This perpetuates a system of educational inequality in which members of low castes and children of laborers have little to no access to education.
 According to a 2010 survey, 76 in 100 bonded laborers in India were unable to read or write.
 Illiteracy in India leads to more of an unawareness of legal and human rights.
+Additionally, migrant workers in debt bondage experience social isolation due to their undocumented status.
+A 2016 study conducted by the Prayas Center for Labor Research and Action (PCLRA) surveying Rajasthani families across 200 kilns found that migrant workers access to government entitlements such as ration cards is very poor.

 In reference to child labor, since debt is often passed down from generation to generation, many children find themselves in the debt bondage system at a very early age.
 In addition to illiteracy, unemployment and poverty are commonly cited as causes of children entering the debt bondage system.
 According to a mathematical economic analysis of the institution of child debt bondage by researchers Arnab Basu and Nancy Chau, children mainly enter the institution of debt bondage due to the high incidence of poverty in many parts of India and the world.
 Additionally, this system is cyclical due to the developing public education system in India.
 Many schools do not prepare students for life post-graduation which decreases their chances of social mobility.
 Child laborers often find themselves working when the growing season and public school schedule coincide.